iokiwi/openstack-mfa-helper/README.md

-# OS-MFA: Easily manage one or more openstack credentials for commandline and programatic access
+# OS-MFA: Easily manage one or more openstack credentials for command line and programmatic access

-os-mfa makes using MFA with cli/programatic authentication with OpenStack easier and more secure by combing the convience of durable authentication session persistence with better credential management hygiene by automatically managing the lifecycle of authentication tokens in the `clouds.yaml` file.
+os-mfa makes using MFA with cli/programmatic authentication with OpenStack easier and more secure by combining the convenience of durable authentication session persistence with better credential management hygiene though automatically managing the lifecycle of authentication tokens in the `clouds.yaml` file.

 Inspired by https://github.com/broamski/aws-mfa

 Note: This is currently a proof of concept/Work in progress.
 Pull requests welcome.

 ## In this README

 * [The Problems this project aims to Address](#the-problems-this-project-aims-to-address)